frederic-perez/AmE-dictionary/data/dictionary.md

 __gherkin__ _n_ :es: pepinillo
 __ghetto__ _n_ :mute:[g~~h~~etto]
 __ghibli__ _n_ :astonished: (gibli) (Physical Geography) A fiercely hot wind of North Africa.
-__ghost gun__ _n_ A gun that lacks a serial number by which it can be identified and that is typically assembled by the user (as from purchased or homemade components).
+__ghost gun__ _n_ :two: A gun that lacks a serial number by which it can be identified and that is typically assembled by the user (as from purchased or homemade components).
 __ghost kitchen__ _n_ (delivery-only restaurant, virtual kitchen, shadow kitchen, commissary kitchen, cloud kitchen, dark kitchen) A professional food preparation and cooking facility set up for the preparation of delivery-only meals.
 __ghost word__ _n_ A word form that has entered the language through the perpetuation of an error.
 __ghost__ _v_ :two::mute:[g~~h~~ost] __1__ To ignore someone until they go away, rather than directly expressing one’s disinterest, especially in virtual communications.
 This phrase is often applied to failed love connections. _That guy I went out with last week kept texting me, but I just wasn’t interested, so I had to ghost him._ __2__ To kill someone. _The boss told Ray to ghost the informant._